nganlamforwork/dsc-skull-n-coin-website/README.md

-#This is the website made for Skull n Coin game
+# This is the website made for "Skull n Coin" game #

 Website link: https://skullncoindsc.netlify.app/

 Group name: DSC
 Ho Chi Minh University Of Science

 I use ReactJS to build this project.
-You can clone my project by using ### `git clone https://github.com/nganlamforwork/dsc-skull-n-coin-website.git` in the command line
+You can clone my project by using:
+### `git clone https://github.com/nganlamforwork/dsc-skull-n-coin-website.git` in the command line

 ## After clone my project, you can run: